 Classic Tour

-Classic Distillery Tours run at 10:00 am, 1:30pm and 2:30pm daily, costs £10 and takes approximately 1 hour: includes background information on the distillery as well as an explanation of the complete whisky making process that you will see as you move through the distillery, from the malt floor through to the bottling line.
+Classic Distillery Tours run at 10:00 am and 1:30pm , costs £10 per person over 18 years and £5 per child aged 8 to 17.
+The Classic Tour takes approximately 1 hour and includes background information on the distillery as well as an explanation of the complete whisky making process that you will see as you move through the distillery, from the malt floor through to the bottling line.
 The tour includes a tasting of two Kilchoman whiskies and a Kilchoman glass for you to take home.
+Drivers drams (takeaway samples) are available on request.
+Children under the age of 8 years old are permitted on the tour but you'll need to let the distillery know in advance of their attendance.
+Online bookings are available.

-Premium Distillery Tours run at at 11:00 am, costs £35 and takes approximately 2 hours.
+Premium Distillery Tours run at at 11:00 am, costs £40 per person (18 years and older only) and takes approximately 2 hours.
 The Premium Tour includes a more in-depth look at Kilchoman's Farm Distillery philosophy, what makes their single malt so unique, and what plans they have for the future.
-A tutored tasting of the core range is provided afterwards.
+A tutored tasting of the core range is provided afterwards, and a lunch package can also be booked for group sizes of six (6) or more.
+Online bookings are available.

 Roving Tasting